rodude123/reactnd-project-myreads-starter/README.md

 # MyReads Project

 This is my implementation of the MyReads Project.
-I used components and
+I used components and props to make this work.
+This is a web application that handle a personal library, with separate selves for books

 ## How to get started